timtimkaaa/MyObsidianRepoo/Inbox/Value propositions.md

 **Step 3.
 Connect these features and benefits with the needs of your users.** The goal is to identify what’s truly valuable to the user and not just a cool feature that users didn’t ask for.
 To determine value, take the personas you’ve developed and pair each persona with a value proposition that meets their biggest pain point.

 **Step 4.
 Review your official value proposition list.** You’ve narrowed your list down of lots of benefits and features by matching them with actual user needs.
 Now it’s time to review the list of value propositions your product offers.
+Compare it to the ones competitors have and lack (read reviews).

 ### Also check out / References